phiden/sophiadengo.com/src/work/this-portfolio.md

 ---
-title: 'Travel Today'
+title: 'This Website'
-summary: 'A travel website to help make booking easier.'
+summary: "Designing for yourself is the hardest part"
 displayOrder: 5
 featured: false
 hero: